return42/sphkerneldoc/linux_src_doc/kernel/sysctl_c.rst

 Returns true if the first position is non-zero and the sysctl_writes_strict mode indicates this is not allowed for numeric input types.
-String proc hadlers can ignore the return value.
+String proc handlers can ignore the return value.

 .. _`proc_dostring`: